Ashfield Gales: History

 During the Williamite War in Ireland, Samuel ran afoul of the Jacobites who supported Catholic James II and was "given to the 1st Sept.
 1689, to surrender".
 However, when the Jacobites were routed in the Battle of the Boyne on 1 July 1690, Samuel's claim to the estate at Ashfield was secure.

 Betham documents four sons of Samuel Gale.
 The eldest surviving son, Anthony, succeeded to the estate at Ashfield, and married Mary Vicars in 1732.
 Anthony served on a grand jury in Maryborough (subsequently renamed Portlaoise), on 21 March 1746, along with members of other prominent Queen's County families that crossed paths with the Ashfield Gales in marriage and other personal matters, including William Fitzgerald, Anthony Sharp (grandson of noted Quaker Anthony Sharp), Martin Delany and Robert Flood.
 Following Mary Vicars' death, Anthony remarried Margaret Driscoll, formerly Margaret Tench.

 Samuel's younger sons were Thomas, Henry and John.
 Based on Ireland land records, there is convincing circumstantial evidence that Samuel's son Thomas is Thomas Gale of Sampson's Court, Queen's County, Ireland.
 Thomas Gale died intestate in 1780 and was survived by at least one son, Anthony, who was the father of Marine Commandant Anthony Gale and Galway mayor Parnell Gale.

 Betham lists two children of Anthony Gale, the third of the Gales of Ashfield who married Mary Vicars: Mary, who married James Fitzmaurice, and Peter, who succeeded to the estate at Ashfield.
 Peter Gale, a graduate of Trinity College, married Catherine Browne in 1758.
 Peter Gale was in turn succeeded by his son, Samuel Gale, also a graduate of Trinity College.
 Samuel married Susanna Brush.

 Samuel's son, Peter, was the sixth and last of the Ashfield Gales.
 Peter Gale received both bachelor and masters degrees from Trinity College.
 Well educated, Peter authored a book concerning certain social conditions in Ireland.
 On 20 June 1837, Peter married Anna Maria Harriett Lynch.
 In addition to the estate at Ashfield, Peter owned a house in the City of Carlow, about five miles from Ashfield.
-In accordance with the Encumbered Estates Act of 1849, Peter was forced to sell all of his real property on 11 November 1851, to cover debts which he attributed to the economic devastation caused by the Great Famine.
+In accordance with the Incumbered Estates (Ireland) Act 1849, Peter was forced to sell all of his real property on 11 November 1851, to cover debts which he attributed to the economic devastation caused by the Great Famine.
 Peter Gale died on 28 October 1857, and is buried in Monkstown Parish, County Cork.